HOW TO BUILD A SMALL PROFITABLE BRAND WITH A MEANINGFUL PURPOSE

-Unlike a vision or a mission statement, a brand story combines your passion, culture, values, and believes all together wrapped into emotional words, visuals, and music that connects with your audience on a more profound and personal level.
+Unlike a vision or a mission statement, a brand story combines your passion, culture, values, and beliefs all together wrapped in emotional words, visuals, and music that connect with your audience on a more profound and personal level.

-Almost every exciting story is structured to have a beginning, a middle, and an end, great stories start with a dream or a vision and a hope for a brighter future, or a pain of frustration of an existing problem or situation.
+Almost every exciting story is structured to have a beginning, a middle, and an end.
+Marvelous stories start with a dream or a vision and hope for a brighter future, or the pain or frustration of an existing problem or situation.

-Realize that a great story does not position the business or the business owner as a hero or focus the spotlight on them, it rather acts as a supporting force to the real hero, which is the customer you are serving.
+Realize that a great story does not position the business or the business owner as a hero or focus the spotlight on them.
+It rather acts as a supporting force to the authentic hero, which is the customer you are serving.

 Remember that your customers are not business owners or entrepreneurs; they are ordinary people who are trying to solve daily problems and take pride in their lives.

-You ever watched Pixar’s animation movies?
-Have you ever questioned why people be it, children or adults, connect with those stories?
+Have you ever watched Pixar’s animation movies?
+Have you ever questioned why people, be it, children or adults, connect with those stories?
 How do these movies make us cry, laugh, and get emotional?

 Always remember, your business exists to serve your customers and make their lives better, everything else is irrelative, they don’t care, and if they don’t care, they are not interested, and if they are not interested, then they won’t take an action.

-There are different types of stories for businesses, some take the road of talking about the starting a journey of a brand, sometimes it might be inspirational, but it seems that the more you take your customers with you into places they never been through, and make them a part of it, the more your story will have a deeper meaning and convince.
+The more you take your customers with you into places they have never been through and make them a part of it, the more your story will have a deeper meaning and convince.

-Every one of us has a unique voice and, and it’s our tone that will define our style and character, a brand is no different.
+Every one of us has a unique voice, and it’s our tone that will define our style and character.
+A brand is no different.

-A weak culture shows a lack of leadership and principles, and the result of that weakness will show up in the presentation and delivery of your product to your customers.
+A weak culture shows a lack of leadership and principles, and the result will show up in the presentation and delivery of your product to your customers.

-Realize that once they don’t care, Shit hits the fan, you lose customers, talented employees, and eventually, your business will diminish, it’s only a matter of time.
+Realize that once they don’t care, s**t hits the fan, you lose customers, and talented employees, and eventually, your business will diminish.
+It’s only a matter of time.

-Remember that you can not blame employees for lack of clarity or mastery of execution, you are in charge, and the responsibility of setting the right expectations should always fall back on you, even if others did it, you chose to hire them in the first place.
+Remember that you can not blame employees for lack of clarity or mastery of execution, you are in charge, and the responsibility of setting the right expectations should always fall back on you, even if others did it.
+You hired them.

-Also, remember that the market needs will change, your products change, and your business might change, it’s through your value and principles, it’s through your vision people might stick together, even when shit hits the fan.
+Also, remember that the market needs will change, your products change, and your business might change.

 Every successful brand, if it’s designed carefully, will have an emotional, psychological, or financial impact someway or the other.
 Otherwise, what’s the point of starting it in the first place?

-Right now, the power of the market is in the customer’s hand; if you support your customer’s cause, they will vote with their money and free word-of-mouth marketing.
+Right now, the power of the market is in the customer’s hands; if you support your customer’s cause, they will vote with their money and free word-of-mouth marketing.

-Nowadays the survival or collapse of business might solely depend on the support of the brand-loyal customer base.
+Nowadays, the survival or collapse of a business might solely depend on the support of the brand-loyal customer base.

 As you can see that throughout this article, I have put a significant emphasis on clarity, clarity of your purpose, and clarity of your direction; this clarity will make you strive in hard times and drive your business toward growth.